 Savannah's Squares - Blueprint of a Planned City

-Monterey Square was laid out in 1847, long after Oglethorpe's arrival, but it's a picturesque, living example of James Oglethorpe's vision for America's first planned city.
+One of mine and T.C.’s favorite squares, Monterey Square, was laid out in 1847, long after Oglethorpe's arrival.
+But it's a picturesque, living example of James Oglethorpe's vision for America's first planned city.

 While in Monterey Square, visit the Mercer Williams House, best known from the book-turned-movie, Midnight In The Garden of Good & Evil.
 Also visit Revolutionary War hero, Casmir Pulaski's monument and the Congregation Mickve Israel Synagogue, which is the 3rd oldest Jewish Congregation in North America.